nic-name/alexa_tutorial/README.md

 18. Click __Save__.

 ## Building your model
+To build your model, complete the following steps:

 1. Navigate to the developer console.
 2. In your skill, navigate to the __CUSTOM__ menu and click __Intents__.